Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Mechanical Design

 \subsection{Compact Integration}

-Fig~\ref{fig:design}.(f) depicts a half-section view of our compact SEA integration, incorporating the spring element, the planetary gearbox, and a WLG-75-R USM (Tekceleo, Mougins, France).
-At the peak SEA output power of $\mathrm{12.0 \ W}$, the USM provides a rated velocity of $\mathrm{4.8 \ rad \cdot s^{-1}}$ at the SEA output, delivering an output torque of $2.5$ $\mathrm{N \cdot m}$, which remains within the torque limit of $3.2$ $\mathrm{N \cdot m}$ imposed by the torsion spring element.
+Fig.~\ref{fig:design}(f) depicts a half-section view of our compact SEA integration, incorporating the spring element, the planetary gearbox, and a WLG-75-R USM (Tekceleo, Mougins, France).
+At the peak SEA output power of $12.0\ \mathrm{W}$, the USM delivers a rated velocity of $4.8\ \mathrm{rad \cdot s^{-1}}$ and an output torque of $2.5\ \mathrm{N \cdot m}$.
+The maximum achievable output torque, limited by the torsion spring element, is $3.2\ \mathrm{N \cdot m}$.
+This SEA configuration delivers sufficient output torque and velocity to satisfy the wrist-joint requirements defined at the beginning of Sec.~\ref{sec:design}.

 To assemble the integrated SEA and mitigate off-axis movement of each component with respect to the ground, we have designed a triple-ring ball bearing.
-As illustrated in Fig.~\ref{fig:design}.(e), this triple-ring bearing secures its inner ring to the output gear, the middle ring to the gearbox housing, and the outer ring to the ground.
+As illustrated in Fig.~\ref{fig:design}(e), this triple-ring bearing secures its inner ring to the output gear, the middle ring to the gearbox housing, and the outer ring to the ground.
 Within the spring element, an additional ball bearing enforces the constraint between the ground and the output gear.
 To measure the spring deflection, we employ an EM2-2-10000-I rotary optical encoder module (US Digital, Vancouver, WA, USA), with the encoder attached to the grounded housing in the spring element and the codewheel affixed to the gearbox housing.
-While the majority of the SEA components were fabricated through computer numerical control (CNC) with a tolerance of $\pm 0.1$ mm, the gearbox was customized using multi jet fusion (MJF) $3$D printing for this prototype.
-This $3$D-printed gearbox introduced backlash, resulting in slight vibrations during operation.
-As shown in the front view of our SEA in Fig.~\ref{fig:setup}.(a), we addressed this issue by adding small foam padding between each spring slider and the ground layer, effectively mitigating gearbox vibrations with minimal additional in-axis friction.
+While most SEA components were fabricated using computer numerical control (CNC) machining with a tolerance of $\pm 0.1$~mm, the gearbox was customized for this prototype using multi-jet fusion (MJF) $3$D printing.

 As a whole, the spring element, planetary gearbox, and bearing seamlessly fit within a cylindrical space with an outer diameter of $80$ mm and a total length of $39.5$ mm.
 This comprises a $12$ mm length for the spring element, $18$ mm for the gearbox, and $9.5$ mm for the bearing.
 When combined with a $22.5$ mm thick USM and a $4$ mm thick USM mounting plate, the integrated SEA has a total length of $66$ mm.